gardener/documentation/website/documentation/contribute/10_code/13_env/_index.md

 [...]
 ```

+{{% alert color="warning" title="Warning" %}}
-:warning: The Gardenlet will handle all your seeds for this development scenario, although, for productive usage it is recommended to run it once per seed, see [this document](https://raw.githubusercontent.com/gardener/gardener/master/docs/development/../concepts/gardenlet.md) for more information.
+BThe Gardenlet will handle all your seeds for this development scenario, although, for productive usage it is recommended to run it once per seed, see [this document](https://raw.githubusercontent.com/gardener/gardener/master/docs/development/../concepts/gardenlet.md) for more information.
 See the [Appendix](#appendix) on how to configure the Seed clusters for the local development scenario.
+{{% /alert %}}

-Please checkout the [Gardener Extensions Manager](https://github.com/gardener/gem) to install extension controllers - make sure that you install all of them required for your local development.
+Please checkout the [Gardener Extensions Manager](https://github.com/gardener/gem) to install extension controllers - make sure that you install all of the required ones for your local development.
 Also, please refer to [this document](https://raw.githubusercontent.com/gardener/gardener/master/docs/development/../extensions/controllerregistration.md) for further information about how extensions are registered in case you want to use other versions than the latest releases.

 The Gardener should now be ready to operate on Shoot resources.
 You can use